Decibel-io/nextjs-task/README.md

 The application needs be built on Next.js using styled components, TypeScript.

 For the purpose of this test, you can use Bootstrap, Material or Ant Design for the base design library.
-Copy Styling of different components such as buttons, lists, fields etc. from the assets in the `/design-files` folder.
+Copy Styling of different components such as buttons, lists, fields etc. from the [Vercel's Design System](https://vercel.com/design/introduction) .

 This application must:
 - Display a paginated list of calls that you’ll retrieve from the API.